 - RawTherapee – A nice photo editor for for detailed color and lighting adjustments.
 I like that I can save presets and apply them to each photo quickly when I’m touching up contrast and such on a bunch of photos. – In most software centers

 - Pithos – A most excellent Pandora music player.
 You still have to go to the web site to do major station editing, but Pithos doesn’t play the ads (don’t tell anyone). – In the Ubuntu Software Center at least.

 - KMyMoney – A very nice, solid finance program.
 In the Ubuntu Software Center

-- Open Source Astrology – if you have a spiritual streak like I have and need a bare bones astrology program, this is great.
+- Open Source Astrology – if you like a little woo and want a Linux astrology program, this is great.
 It draws a nice chart, but leaves it up to you to know all the symbols.